emberjs/rfcs/text/0617-rfc-stages.md

 RFC remains a PR and will have an `Exploring` label applied.

 An Exploring RFC that is successfully completed can move to [Accepted](#Accepted) with an FCP is required as in the existing process.
+It may also be moved to [Closed] with an FCP.

 #### Accepted